SSC-CIO-DigitalTaskForce/hello/README.md

 * [Merge a pull request](#merge-a-pull-request)
 * [Update your repository](#update-your-repository)

-:warning: If you're new to Git, [this handbook](https://guides.github.com/introduction/git-handbook/) is a great intro.
+:rocket: If you're new to Git, [this handbook](https://guides.github.com/introduction/git-handbook/) is a great intro.

 # Setup
 1. [Create your GitHub account](https://github.com/join).